DB

 With using GENERATE_DATE_ARRAY() and UNNEST, make date records.

-Then filter it by between.
+Then filter it by between clause.

 Instead of decomposing, we filter it.
 It is simple.